JessicaS97/Addiction-App/README.md

 # Addiction App
-Front End Project to help users break bad habits
+Addiction is a platform to help users break bad habits by providing assessment of their habits and ongoing support along their journey

 ## Built with
 * npm - Package Manager